 Due to the importance of this sacred month, all Muslims apart the sick, children and elderly, as well as nursing, pregnant and menstruating women are required to fast between dawn and sunset, followed by iftar from 19:30 onwards, which is a breaking of fast ceremony.

-This year’s Ramadan is expected to start on 6th June until 7th July 2016 (as it is the lunar calendar it changes every year), followed by a three-day celebration of Eid or Hari Raya Aidilfitri.
+This year’s Ramadan is expected to start on 27th May until 24th June 2017 (as it is the lunar calendar it changes every year), followed by a three-day celebration of Eid or Hari Raya Aidilfitri.
 If you’re visiting here for the first time, you’ll find that there isn’t much to worry about in terms of what to do and where to eat in KL during the fasting month.

 Etiquette Practices during Ramadan in KL